lubianat/wikidata_bib/toread.md

 Robin ED, Wong R. Mitochondrial DNA molecules and virtual number of mitochondria per cell in mammalian cells.
 J Cell Physiol 1988; 136:507–13. doi: 10.1002/jcp.1041360316 PMID: 3170646

+Molecular Biology of the CellVol.
+25, No. 22PerspectivesFree Access The quantified cell

+SnapShot: Timescales in Cell Biology
+SnapShot: key numbers in biology
+BioNumbers—the database of key numbers in molecular and cell biology A feeling for the numbers in biology

+Variability and memory of protein levels in human cells

 Models of global gene expression define major domains of cell type and tissue identity

 Genomic and molecular control of cell type and cell type conversions